hanicinecm/pygmol/README.rst

 The equations being solved for by the model are documented in their full form in the equations_ document.
-The package inner workings, structure and some useful examples are discussed in the ``pygmol`` documentation_.
+The package inner workings, structure and some useful examples are discussed in the documentation_.
 For further info, refer to the codebase docstrings.